akshzyx/create-service-accounts/README.md

 - Go to [groups.google.com](https://groups.google.com/)

-- create a new group (configure it as you which) [DON'T add SA in the 3rd step while creating group]
+- create a new group (configure it as you wish) [DON'T add SA in the 3rd step while creating group]

 - open your group, go to members tab and press 'Add Members'